 A giant expanse of windows looks out on the Oslo Fjord this morning.
 I rented a modern penthouse apartment for this leg of my short European tour.
 From here, I can see boats pulling white stripes through the water.
 Houses are sprawled through the thick blanket of trees that cover the hilly landscape as far as the eye can see.
 Seagulls fly by the window and below me; at a distance I can see tourists walking haphazardly through Frogner Park.

 A sculpture monolith of human bodies piled atop one another and struggling to get to the top, rises above the trees; the pinnacle of Gustav Vigeland’s work.
 In Frogner Park, there is a sculpture garden called Vigeland Park… A massive collection of the artist’s work.
 Over 200 sculptures in bronze, granite and wrought iron.
 I am sure it would be a treat to behold for a sculpture enthusiast.
 Yesterday, I went out for a walk with an umbrella in the freezing sleet rain and ended up in the Vigeland Park.
-Despite trying to keep an open mind, I found the sculpture park disturbing.
-I am all for the full range of artistic expression but being an extrasensory, I feel it is very important to select high vibrational art if it is to be a main focus of a city.
 Focus sets the tone of the collective consciousness of an area.
-The main frequency in Vigeland Park (contributed by human consciousness) is confusion, especially around the images of babies interacting in various ways with skeletons.
-The mental and emotional dysfunction of the artist is now on permanent display for the world to be affected by.
-It would be interesting to find out about the artist’s life because there is a cruelty to his work.
-I can see a harsh, unforgiving, fascist ideal diffused into the very substance of the sculptures.
+The main frequency in Vigeland Park (contributed by human consciousness) is confusion, especially around the images of babies interacting in various ways with skeletons. n It would be interesting to find out about the artist’s life because there is a cruelty to his work.
+There is a harsh, unforgiving, fascist ideal diffused into the very substance of the sculptures.
 It is not what I am used to seeing from artists.
 Artists tend to be the liberal forward thinkers of any age.
-Not so with Vegeland.

 In America, we have a rather depressing game we play in primary school called “kooties”, whereby the kids pretend someone is ‘infected’ and that if you touch them, you’ll be infected too.
 So it becomes a game of keep away.
 In Oslo, it feels like everyone is running around unconsciously playing a game of “emotional kooties” with each other.
 This is painful.
 It is not like the people of Oslo are happy to keep their internal worlds closed off from each other.
 Indeed I must just say it like it is… I would not rate the people of Oslo high on any happiness scale.
 Loneliness (the kind that exists even in a crowded room) is rampant here.